💸 Looking for a Vendasta discount? Enter your email and get up to $1,500 off.

 The short answer: Vendasta builds software to help local businesses with digital marketing.

 The long answer: Vendasta builds software to help local businesses with digital marketing, but they don’t sell directly to local business owners.
-Instead, they sell to channel partners or so-called “cloud brokers”, which is a fluffy PR term they invented for anyone who helps small and medium businesses.
-These “cloud brokers” include agencies, managed service providers (MSPs), value-added resellers (VARs), software vendors, and traditional media companies like newspapers, radio stations, and TV networks—to name a few.
+Instead, they sell to channel partners or so-called “trusted experts”, which is a PR-friendly term for anyone who helps small and medium businesses.
+These trusted experts include agencies, managed service providers (MSPs), value-added resellers (VARs), software vendors, and traditional media companies—to name a few.

 Confused?
 Here’s an example.